RobertoT80/llava_batch_image_parser/README.md

 ruby main.rb c:/photos/ cat
 To search for a keyword which is made of more than one word, such as "washing machine", make sure to wrap the parameter in quote i.e.: ruby main.rb c:/photos/ 'washing machine'

-The program also allows to run in debug mode by adding -debug, which for now, only shows the pluralized version of the string which you are searching, so you can double check it's been pluralized correctly. ruby main.rb c:/photos/ 'washing machine' -debug